BeeChains/starbuckscrypto.github.io/index.md

-Welcome to starbuckscrypto domain!!
+Welcome to starbuckscrypto domain!!!

+This is in anticipation of adopting crypto.

+I missed coffee to many times to have had crypto in a mobile wallet but no cash on me, for real though.

-for more info or to make contributions;
+For more info or to make contributions;

 -send eth to bspirit.eth